hanthienduc/todolist-v2/README.md

 nodejs, express for server
 ejs for for front-end
 mongodb, mongoose for database.
- -> database deploy to mongodb atlas platoform
+ -> database deploy to mongodb atlas platform

 finally, app is hosting on heroku